KeenahSaunders/SQL/README.md

 > Read this first.

 # Keenah's SQL Portfolio
-## Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+## Hello and welcome to my SQL portfolio!
+This code repository contains examples of SQL that i've written.
+Please feel free to take a look at my work and reach out if you have any questions.